ember-learn/guides-source/guides/release/tutorial/part-1/interactive-components.md

 </button>
 ```

 The expression version of `{{if}}` takes two arguments.
-The first argument is the _condition_.
+The first argument is the condition.
 The second argument is the expression that should be evaluated if the condition is true.

 Optionally, `{{if}}` can take a third argument for what the expression should evaluate into if the condition is false.
 This means we could rewrite the button label like so:

-Commit: Add links for learning more (part 2 of 4) (#166)
-* Add links to learn more part 2

-* Updated links in 04-component-basics

-* Updated links in 05-more-about-components

-* Updated links in 06-interactive-components

----